I love to write articles about how to grow and care for various kinds of wonderful plants.

-- For sowing seed, place them about 1/16" deep, adding extra seed so you can thin them at about 8" apart once they are ready.
-Seeds will germinate in a range of 10 to 20 days.
+- For sowing seeds, place them about 1/16 of an inch deep, adding extra seed so you can thin them at about 8 inches apart once they are ready.
+Seeds will germinate in a range of 10–20 days.

-- The germination or success rate when propagating baby's breath is about 80 percent.
+- The germination or success rate when propagating baby's breath is about 80%.

-- If dividing, place them at intervals of about 8" apart for best results.
+- If dividing, place them at intervals of about 8 inches apart for best results.

 - They should bloom, depending on the zone, from April through August, and maybe beyond in certain regions.